Fishing tips for beginners

 Rod licence and permit

-To fish legally in Northern Ireland you will need to buy the following two items:
+To fish legally in Northern Ireland you will need to buy both the following two items:

 - a permit or day ticket

 The rod licence is for the fishing rod and the game or coarse fish you're allowed to catch.
 A permit or day ticket gives you the right to fish in a particular fishery.
-Find out if special permits are needed for the waters you wish to fish as having this information before you get started will save you time and possibly being fined.
+Find out if special permits are needed for the waters you wish to fish.
+Having this information before you get started will save you time and possibly being fined.

 Rods and reels